SFDO-Tooling/Metecho/docs/api/projects.rst

 Projects
 ========

-This allows list, retrieve, create, update, and delete of Projects.
+This allows list, retrieve, and create of Projects.

 Retrieve
 --------